 Are there any other costs?
 Is there anything I need to bring?

 All course materials will be provided by the tutor or available free of charge online.

 When I've finished, what course can I do next?

-Other Philosophy courses.
-Please see the prospectus or check the website: www.citylit.ac.uk.
+Please see the prospectus or check the website for details of other philosophy courses on offer: www.citylit.ac.uk.

 Oliver holds a postgraduate degree in Philosophy from the University of Oxford.
 Since graduating, he has taught a wide variety of courses to a broad range of students, from adults and children exploring the subject for the first time through to advanced undergraduates.
 His main areas of interest are the Philosophy of Mathematics, Metaphysics, the Philosophy of Language, and Logic.
 Recently, his research has focussed on developing medieval approaches to semantic paradoxes using modern mathematical methods.
 When Oliver’s not teaching or writing up papers, he’s either lost in a good book or somewhere deep in the English countryside.